Package Manager

 package.json

-A minimal package manifest looks like this.
+A minimal project manifest looks like this.

 {